 All safety data sheets provided after 31 December 2022 have to be in the format according to Regulation (EU) 2020/878.

-The CLP Regulation was adopted by the European Parliament and the Council in December 2008.
+The European Parliament and Council adopted the CLP Regulation in December 2008, ensuring effective chemical management.
 The purpose of CLP is to ensure a high level of protection of human health and the environment as well as the free movement of substances, mixtures and certain articles.

 The CLP Regulation applies the terminology, evaluation principles and criteria of the GHS (Globally Harmonised System), and includes the provisions on the classification & labelling inventory from Regulation (EC) No 1907/2006 (REACH Regulation).